Software patent

-A software patent is a patent on a piece of software, such as a computer program, libraries, user interface, or algorithm.
+A software patent is a patent on a piece of software, such as a computer program, library, user interface, or algorithm.
+The validity of these patents can be difficult to evaluate, as software is often at once a product of engineering, something typically eligible for patents, and an abstract concept, which is typically not.
+This gray area, along with the difficulty of patent evaluation for intangible, technical works such as libraries and algorithms, makes software patents a frequent subject of controversy and litigation.

+Different jurisdictions have radically different policies concerning software patents, including a blanket ban, no restrictions, or attempts to distinguish between purely mathematical constructs and "embodiments" of these constructs.
+For example, an algorithm itself may be judged unpatentable, but its use in software judged patentable.

 Background

 A patent is a set of exclusionary rights granted by a state to a patent holder for a limited period of time, usually 20 years.
 These rights are granted to patent applicants in exchange for their disclosure of the inventions.
 Once a patent is granted in a given country, no person may make, use, sell or import/export the claimed invention in that country without the permission of the patent holder.
 Permission, where granted, is typically in the form of a license which conditions are set by the patent owner: it may be free or in return for a royalty payment or lump sum fee.

 Patents are territorial in nature.
 To obtain a patent, inventors must file patent applications in each and every country in which they want a patent.
 For example, separate applications must be filed in Japan, China, the United States and India if the applicant wishes to obtain patents in those countries.
 However, some regional offices exist, such as the European Patent Office (EPO), which act as supranational bodies with the power to grant patents which can then be brought into effect in the member states, and an international procedure also exists for filing a single international application under the Patent Cooperation Treaty (PCT), which can then give rise to patent protection in most countries.

 These different countries and regional offices have different standards for granting patents.
 This is particularly true of software or computer-implemented inventions, especially where the software is implementing a business method.